Strathspey Railway (preserved): Future extension

 In October 2008, it was announced that the steelwork of the former Merry Street Bridge in Motherwell had been donated to the railway by Network Rail.
 In February 2014, the Strathspey Railway used this steelwork to replace the missing bridge over the River Dulnain.
 The bridge was installed, with the railway working with Colas Rail, who provided one of the few rail cranes in the UK capable of lifting the bridge into position.
 Following the installation, track has been laid across the bridge to the north side of the River Dulnain.
 No further construction work on the extension can be carried out until the Scottish Government grants the appropriate Statutory Order.
 Because the entire extension lies within the Cairngorm National Park, the formal application has had to be delayed so that additional wildlife and environmental studies can be undertaken.

 However, Transport Scotland since notified the railway that the project has been reevaluated in late 2008 and was now estimated to cost £5.3 million, leading Transport Scotland to consider the extension project too expensive to pursue.
 The railway was faced with raising £1 million by 31 December 2009, to fund construction of a planned tunnel on the extension, but even if the funds were raised, construction was not guaranteed to occur.
 In June 2016, the entire project, including the re-aligned A95 and new bridge at Gaich, track and new station, was estimated at £13.5 million.

 Management for building the extension is being undertaken by The Strathspey Railway Charitable Trust.
 All the various fundraising efforts are coordinated by the SRCT, including a charitable appeal.
 They also manage the negotiations with the various landowners and public bodies required to push the line through to Grantown-on-Spey.

-Strathspey Railway Association

-The role of the Strathspey Railway Association is to provide funding and volunteers to run the Strathspey Railway.
-It is the biggest shareholder of the Strathspey Railway Company (the organisation which holds the light rail orders and operates the railway).
-Members fund various projects on the railway through an annual subscription and donations.
-A quarterly publication, "The Strathspey Express", is published by the Association to give members regular updates from the railway as well as articles of general railway interest.

-Most of the people who work on the railway are volunteers belonging to the Association.
-Spey Lodge is managed by a sub-group of the Association to provide accommodation for volunteers.